2sic/2sxc-docs/2sxc Docs Generator/pages/guides/app-code/index.md

 Whenever a file changes, it will be compiled into a DLL and loaded into some magic place.
 This uses the Roslyn compiler, the same compiler used by Visual Studio.
 Whenever a Razor or .cs file (outside of the App_Code folder) is compiled, it will also reference this magic place.
-Note that this magic hot DLL is only referenced if the Razor or C# has a `using App.Code`.
+Note that this magic hot DLL is only referenced if the Razor or C# has a `using ThisApp.Code`.

+> [!IMPORTANT]
+> **For Dnn ☢️ Only**
+>
+> Since this feature is still very new and we're still working on it,
+> the trigger to use the latest Roslyn compiler looks for `@using ThisApp.Code` in the Razor file,
+> or `using ThisApp.Code` in the C# file.
+>
+> Without this line of code, the standard compiler will be used.
+> This means that adding the `using` statement also activates the latest C# 8

 ## How To Debug Hot App Code